pmonks/alfresco-bulk-import/README.md

 Enterprise since v4.0, and is supported by [Alfresco support](http://support.alfresco.com).

-Please note that the embedded fork has never been rebased against upstream, meaning that it is functionally equivalent to the 1.0-RC1 (ancient, circa mid-2010) version of the tool.
-It also has a number of serious bugs (e.g. incorrect "source striping" algorithm, no support for Alfresco clusters) that the orignal edition never had.
+Please note that the embedded fork has never been rebased against upstream, meaning that it is ancient - equivalent to v1.0-RC1 (circa mid-2010).
+It also introduced a number of serious bugs (e.g. incorrect "source striping" algorithm, no support for Alfresco clusters) that the orignal edition never had.
 The embedded fork has also been independently measured to be around 25% slower than the original edition available here.

-**Use of the embedded fork is STRONGLY discouraged!**
+**tl;dr: use of the embedded fork is STRONGLY discouraged!**

 ## License
 Copyright © [Peter Monks](mailto:pmonks@gmail.com) 2007-2015.
 Licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).